ssssam/nightbus/README.md

 management tool, with the main difference being that Night Train provides real-time logging of the tasks as they execute.

-1. including some obsolete proprietary ones where dependency hell is still a thing and which lots of modern tools just don't support.
+*1. including the old proprietary platforms where dependency hell is still a thing and where lots of modern tools don't even work....*

 ## Installation